 When reaching Williamsburg, you can’t miss the American Revolution Museum in Yorktown- it’s the largest living-history museum in the World.
 The city is the home of the Declaration of Independence and Colonial Williamsburg is also the place to be if you want some indulgence yourself in the 18th– century history of America.

-Plus, the Jamestowne Rediscovery and its archaeological sites can be worth it to be visited, if you want to investigate the history of American people a bit further.
+Plus, the Jamestowne Rediscovery and its archaeological sites can be worth it to be visited, if you want to investigate the history of the American people a bit further.

 5- Washington | DC

-It doesn’t matter how many days you’re saving for this road trip, it’s a fact that you should spend more than two days in Washington to have a gist of the city and its numerous sightseeing.
+It doesn’t matter how many days you’re saving for this road trip, it’s a fact that you should spend more than two days in Washington to have a gist of the city and its numerous sights.

 From International Spy Museum to Lincoln Memorial to Smithsonian National Museum of Natural History.
 Yep, there is so much to be experienced.
 It’s true.
 But as life is made of choices, try to do your best and check whatever fist your schedule and taste.